 Role-based access enables companies to meet industry and regulatory compliance requirements, including HIPAA, the GDPR and other data protection and privacy frameworks that mandate confidentiality and privacy controls for personal identifying information (PII) and other sensitive data.
 This is especially important in highly regulated industries such as healthcare and finance, as well as government agencies.

-The pre-defined user roles of an RBAC model minimise administrative overhead when onboarding and offboarding employees, when employees take on new roles or job responsibilities within the company, or when the organisation needs to grant access to a vendor or third-party contractor.
+The pre-defined user roles of an RBAC model minimize administrative overhead when onboarding and offboarding employees, when employees take on new roles or job responsibilities within the company, or when the organization needs to grant access to a vendor or third-party contractor.
 Granting a new user access, or changing the access of an existing user, is simply a matter of assigning them the correct role(s).
 Likewise, when users leave the company, IT and security administrators can quickly revoke their systems access.

 Before jumping in and defining roles, inventory your systems to determine which resources you need to control access to.
 Identify systems that process or store sensitive information, such as customer databases and developer environments, as well as systems that everyone needs access to, such as company email and help desk ticketing systems.